TejaswiniBonam/react-js/theory/intro.md

 ## What is a Component?

 A **component** in React is a reusable, self-contained piece of UI.
 Components let you split the UI into independent, reusable parts, and think about each piece in isolation. **SHOULD START WITHA CAPITAL LETTER**
+* React components are regular JavaScript functions, but their names must start with a capital letter or they won’t work!

 There are two main types of components in React: